-- Approval for investments and expenditures related to the Regal Solar Project pursuant to Minn.
+- Approval for investments and expenditures related to the Boswell Solar Project and the Boswell Interconnector pursuant to Minn.
 Stat. § 216B.1645.
-Minnesota Power's development of this 119.50 MW solar project will facilitate compliance under the requirements under Minn.
+Minnesota Power's development of this 85 MW solar project will facilitate compliance under the requirements under Minn.
 Stat. § 216B.1691. - 2.
-Approval for the Company's proposal to include costs to the existing Renewable Resources Factor under its Renewable Resources Rider.
+Approval to include associated costs in the existing Renewable Resources Factor under its Renewable Resources Rider.

-The Regal Solar Project complies with the Commission's 2021 IRP Order where the Company was directed in Order Point 1b to "[a]cquire up to 300 MW of regional/in-service territory or net-zero solar ... as practicable."
-Additionally, Minnesota Power believes moving forward with the Regal Project has multiple benefits for its customers including helping the Company to reach the Carbon Free Standard and the Renewable Energy Standard, capturing the value of the IRA, boosting the tax base of local economies, and creating local union jobs.
-Minnesota Power looks forward to working with the Commission and other interested stakeholders to implement the Regal Project.
+The Boswel Solar Project complies with the Commission's 2021 IRP Order where the Company was directed in Order Point 1b to "[a]cquire up to 300 MW of regional/in-service territory or net-zero solar ... as practicable."
+Additionally, Minnesota Power believes moving forward with the Boswell Solar Project has multiple benefits for its customers including helping the Company to reach the Carbon Free Standard and the Renewable Energy Standard, capturing the value of the IRA, leveraging existing utility assets, boosting the tax base of local economies, and creating local union jobs, all while reinvesting in a community impacted by the transition to a less carbon intense, cleaner energy future.
+Minnesota Power looks forward to working with the Commission and other interested stakeholders to implement the Boswell Solar Project.

-Dated: November 13, 2024 Respectfully submitted,
+Dated: November 13, 2024

-Ana Vang
+Respectfully submitted,

-Senior Public Policy Advisor

-Minnesota Power 30 West Superior Street

-Duluth, MN 55802
+Ana Vang Senior Public Policy Advisor Minnesota Power 30 West Superior Street Duluth, MN 55802 (218) 591-4870 avang@mnpower.com

-avang@mnpower.com